tact-lang/tact-language-server/CONTRIBUTING.md

 # Contributing

-This repository contains two projects.
-The first is a VS Code extension for Tact language support, and the second is a Language Server that provides all the smart features for the VS Code extension, as well as for other editors that support the [LSP](https://microsoft.github.io/language-server-protocol/) (Language Server Protocol).
-The Language Server Protocol is a way for a server, which can provide smart features like autocompletion or go-to-definition, to communicate with an editor.
+This repository hosts two main parts: a VS Code extension for Tact language support and a Language Server.
+The Language Server implements the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/), enabling smart features like autocompletion and go-to-definition for the VS Code extension and other LSP-compatible editors.

 ## Getting Started

 ### Prerequisites

-- Node.js (version specified in `.nvmrc` if available, otherwise latest LTS)
+Ensure you have the following software installed:

+- **Node.js**: Version 22.x is recommended (aligns with our CI/CD pipelines).
-- Yarn (Classic or Berry)
+- **Yarn**: Classic or Berry.
-- VS Code (for extension development)
+- **Visual Studio Code**: For extension development.

 ### Installation